Tax-deferred annuity and Roth 403b program

 VCU offers all employees the opportunity to participate in a Tax-Deferred Annuity (TDA) 403(b) retirement savings program.
 The program accepts both pre-tax and after-tax (Roth) paycheck savings contributions, as well as incoming rollovers from most other retirement plans.
 Eligible Faculty, University and Academic Professionals, and Classified employees who contribute at least $10 each pay period to their TDA plan may participate in the Cash Match Plan.

-Newly hired Faculty, Classified staff (until December 1, 2017), and University and Academic Professionals are automatically enrolled in the TDA 403(b) program, unless they opt-out of participating within 60 calendar days of their hire date.
-View the TDA Auto Enroll Opt-out Form form.
+Newly hired faculty, University and Academic Professionals, and postdoctoral employees are automatically enrolled in the Tax-deferred annuity (TDA) 403(b) program, unless they opt out of participating within 60 calendar days of their hire date.
+View the TDA Auto Enroll Opt-out Form .

 As allowed by Section 403(b) of the federal tax code, you are eligible for a tax break to put aside money today to build income for your retirement.
 You can reduce your taxable income; however, you do not reduce your life insurance, Social Security or retirement benefits.

 TDA contributions may be made with pre-tax income or with after-tax income.
 Earnings on your pre-tax contributions accumulate on a tax-deferred basis and income taxes are payable when you make withdrawals from your account upon retirement.
 Earnings on after-tax (Roth) contributions are not taxable if withdrawn at least five years after the first after-tax contribution is made and all other withdrawal eligibility requirements are met.
 The funds in your TDA may be accessed if you terminate employment, become totally and permanently disabled, reach age 59 years six months, have an IRS-defined hardship or die.

 Select from the participating TDA providers and decide which investment products to use.